AlexH-HankIT/phpietadmin-gui/README.md

         - [ ] Services
         - [ ] phpietadmin user
     - [ ] Support for live resizing of targets (with workaround, since iet doesn't support)
-    - [ ] Prevent iqn and objects from having whitespaces
     - [ ] Delete Services/Add menu (Allow only a few services)

 * Misc